 The Strategic Management core module has been my favourite so far.
 The professor is fantastic and the concepts are highly up-to-date, giving us a great introduction to the strategic implications of the new economy, while also outlining some more traditional concepts

-What has been the most rewarding and most challenging part of the programme?
+What has been the most rewarding part of the programme?

 The group work is probably the most rewarding part.
 Our first project was to design a product and pitch a ‘go to market plan’.
 Working collaboratively and then presenting your work to your peers gives you a great taste of the real world and allows you to develop your soft skills.